 (CBE) Col. John Blashford-Snell with Ali Skanda during a recent visit to Lamu.
 John is a Flipflopi advisorY board member.

 HOW LONG IS THE JOURNEY?

 The most direct route from Lamu to Stone Town is approximately 500kms.
 But of course sailing boats don't go in a straight line, so the actual distance we sail will be considerably longer.

 HOW FAST WILL WE TRAVEL?

 We expect to sail approximately 50 to 80 kilometres a day.
-But we are not in a race - our objective is to make it to Cape Town safely, whilst simultaneously broadcasting the #Plasticrevolution message to a global audience.
+But we are not in a race - our objective is to make it to Stone Town safely, whilst simultaneously broadcasting the #Plasticrevolution message to a global audience.

 WILL WE STOP EN ROUTE?

 Yes, we are organising beach clean-ups with local partners, plus visiting a number of marine conservation and plastic recycling initiatives.
 If you are interested in getting involved, please contact us